tlourey/tlourey.github.io/pages/netgear-m4300-cli.md

 write memory
  ```

-move dynamicly learned mac address to static on a port in 1 hit (if port security already enabled on port):
+move dynamically learned mac address to static on a port in 1 hit (if port security already enabled on port):

 ```cisco
 en